-The technical component for the implementation of magnetic fields and the corresponding physical effects is the coil which consists of multiple windings of a wire.
-When a current flows through the wire, an induced voltage and a resulting magnetic field around the coil can be observed as shown in Figure 5-1 (Hering et al. 2018, p.
+The technical component for the implementation of magnetic fields and the corresponding physical effects is the coil, which consists of multiple windings of a wire.
+When a current flows through the wire, an induced voltage and a resulting magnetic field around the coil can be observed, as shown in Figure 5-1 (Hering et al. 2018, p.
 25).

 Figure 5-1: Coil and magnetic field.